 The color, sulfur, acidity, and aromatic contents of oil are reduced to produce Base Oil as per API Group II and even some times with quality API Group III (when feedstock consists of big percentage of synthetic oil with high viscosity index).
 The adsorbent is reactivated several times by these plants before replacement.

-- These plants are delivered to treat and polish oil in different capacities in range of 0.2 to 70 ton per day.
+These plants are delivered to treat and polish oil in different capacities in range of 0.2 to 70 ton per day.
+They are designed to meet the following operational requirements for processed and polished oil.